An Introduction to Mindbloom Guides

 They will help you prepare for your first session, check your vitals, help you clarify your intention, and work on unpacking and integrating your experience afterward.
 As always, they are there to address any questions you have along the way.

-In between your sessions, during your integration windows, you will also have direct access to your Guide if you have any questions, would like some recommendations, or need some support for any reason.
+In between your sessions, during your integration windows, you will also have direct access to your guide if you have any questions, would like some recommendations, or need some support for any reason.

-Why are Mindbloom Guides Unique?
+Why are Mindbloom guides unique?

-Mindbloom Guides are a unique part of your ketamine treatment program for a number of reasons.
+Mindbloom guides are a unique part of your ketamine treatment program for a number of reasons.
 A few factors that make them especially helpful for your healing journey include:

-1. Experts in supporting ketamine therapy: Mindbloom Guides are intimately familiar, and directly experienced, with ketamine therapy and the healing process.
+1. Experts in supporting ketamine therapy: Mindbloom guides are intimately familiar, and directly experienced, with ketamine therapy and the healing process.
 From preparation through integration, they are a wealth of knowledge and experience to help you get the most out of your program.

 2. Liaise with clinicians to ensure your safety: Guides work with our clinical care teams to ensure you are safe, that your program is on track, and that everything is working to provide you with safe, powerful, and effective medicine sessions.

-3. Wide variety of backgrounds, tailored just for you: Given the diversity of Guides, you are encouraged to find a Guide that fits you.
-Whether there’s a specific issue you want to address (trauma, grief, etc.) or a certain flavor of approach (psychology, spiritual, emotional, somatic, etc.) there is a Guide for you.
+3. Wide variety of backgrounds, tailored just for you: Given the diversity of guides, you are encouraged to find a guide that fits you.
+Whether there’s a specific issue you want to address (trauma, grief, etc.) or a certain flavor of approach (psychology, spiritual, emotional, somatic, etc.) there is a guide for you.
 Matching clients with suitable Guides helps to create a feeling of comfort, connection, and safety – all valuable assets when going into your own healing experiences.

 You can see if you’re eligible for a Mindbloom program here.